brentrt/Placeholder-Display-Ads/README.md

 Placeholder Display Ads for Websites, Mobile Sites, and Web/Mobile Apps
 =======================================================================

-We've all done.
+We've all done it.
 We screen shot static ads from other sites.
 We pull archived ads off of [Moat](http://www.moat.com/).

 We fill our prototypes and development sites/apps with these static placeholders.